WildAid/wildaid.github.io/_posts/build_charts/2020-06-14-TroubleshootingCharts.md

 This usually means something's wrong with your Realm Sync and you should re-add the Authentication Provider <A HREF="/charts/2020/06/12/Embed-Boardings-List.html">starting with step 2 here.</a><BR><BR>

 1. `Error loading data for this chart (error code: 2).
 Chart not found.`<BR>
-This usually means your baseUrl or chart code is incorrect.<BR><BR>
+This usually means your baseUrl or chart code is incorrect.
+We have also seen it instead of <A HREF="#seven">error code 7</A>, so make sure the filters are set properly.<BR><BR>

 If you are still stuck, search or ask in the <a href="https://developer.mongodb.com/community/forums/tag/o-fish/">MongoDB Community Forum posts with the O-FISH tag</a>.